Off-Piste/Trolley.io/Documentation/Getting Started.md

 # Getting Started

+## Requirements (Beta)

+Before you begin, you need a few things set up in your environment:

+- Xcode
+- - 8.3 or later
+- An Xcode project targeting iOS 10.3 or above
+- The bundle identifier of your app
+- CocoaPods 1.0.0 or later

+> NOTE: 1.0.0 Will be built for for 10.3/11 and Xcode 8.3/9

 ## Add Trolley to your app

 Now it's time to add Trolley to your app.
 Todo this you will need a Trolley Shop and it's Trolley configuration file for your app.